 For purposes of this rule, "SEC Form D" means the document, as adopted by the United States Securities and Exchange Commission and in effect on September 1, 1996, as may be amended by the SEC from time to time, entitled "Form D; Notice of Sale of Securities pursuant to Regulation D, Section 4(6), and/or Uniform Limited Offering Exemption".

-All persons that sell securities in Utah under Rule 506 must license as a broker-dealer or agent.
-However, an individual, 1) who represents an issuer, 2) who receives no commission or other remuneration, directly or indirectly, for effecting or attempting to effect purchases or sales of securities in this state, and 3) who effects transactions in a rule 506 offering, is not required to license as an agent in Utah.
-See 61-1-13(2), Utah Code Ann.
+All persons that sell securities in Utah under Federal Crowdfunding provisions must license as a broker-dealer or agent.
+However, an individual, 1) who represents an issuer, 2) who receives no commission or other remuneration, directly or indirectly, for effecting or attempting to effect purchases or sales of securities in this state, and 3) who effects transactions in an offering in material compliance with all relevant provision of Federal Crowdfunding, is not required to license as an agent in Utah.
+See Utah Code Ann. §61-1-13(1)(b)(ii).